pdgetrf/fw_intern_2022/docs/Nodes & Pods Setup.md

 # Setting up the nodes & pods environment
 ## 1. Edge Configuration
-On the Edge side, we need to first install the aws under the **EdgeMaterials directory** use the command
+On the Edge machine, we need to first install the aws under the **EdgeMaterials directory** use the command
 ```bash
 sudo apt-get update
 ```